Approximation to stochastic variance reduced gradient Langevin dynamics by stochastic delay differential equations: Introduction

 A large body of optimization problems can be formulated as follows: Let $\psi_{1},\cdots,\psi_{n}$ be a sequence of functions from $\mathbb{R}^{d}$ to $\mathbb{R}$, the goal is to find an approximate solution of the following optimization problem

-\cite[Algorithm 2]{DK16} puts forward the stochastic variance reduced gradient Langevin dynamics (SVRG-LD) algorithm as the following: for an $\eta>0$ as the step size, an $m \in \N$ as an epoch length, a $B \in \N$ as the size of mini-batch, and an inverse temperature parameter $\delta>0$, \begin{itemize} \item[(1)] let the initial value be $\tl \omega_{0} \in \R^{d}$, \item[(2)] for $k=0,1,...,$ \begin{itemize} \item[(i)] we update the internal iteration as follows:
+{ In order to fast search the minimizer $\omega^*$}, \cite[Algorithm 2]{DK16} puts forward the stochastic variance reduced gradient Langevin dynamics (SVRG-LD) algorithm as the following: for an $\eta>0$ as the step size, an $m \in \N$ as an epoch length, a $B \in \N$ as the size of mini-batch, and an inverse temperature parameter $\delta>0$, \begin{itemize} \item[(1)] let the initial value be $\tl \omega_{0} \in \R^{d}$, \item[(2)] for $l=0,1,...,$ \begin{itemize} \item[(i)] we update the internal iteration as follows:

 for $t=1,...,m$,